n7tae/2urfd/README.md

 ## Some preliminaries

 This is based on the full-blown, do-anything *urfd* reflector hosted by [nostar](https://github.com/nostar/urfd), but this *urfd* does not support all protocols.
-Compared to the nostar version, it doesn't have DMR+, G3, and USRP.
+Compared to the nostar version, it doesn't have Brandmeister, DMR+, G3, and USRP.
 It also **requires** a local transcoder with *two* AMBE devices, one for DStar and the other for DMR/YSF/NXDN.
 Instances of this *urfd* reflector will **not interlink** with instances of the version available from nostar.

 ## Introduction